JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 issue: EVAN-5132
 ---

-Kotlin/Native provides bidirectional interoperability with Objective-C/Swift.
+Kotlin/Native provides bi-directional interoperability with Objective-C/Swift.
 Objective-C frameworks and libraries can be used in Kotlin code.
 Kotlin module can be used in Swift/Objective-C code too.
 Besides that, Kotlin/Native has
 [C Interop](https://github.com/JetBrains/kotlin-native/blob/master/INTEROP.md).
-You may want to see the [Kotlin/Native as a Dynamic Library](dynamic-libraries.html) tutorial too.
+You may also want to see the [Kotlin/Native as a Dynamic Library](dynamic-libraries.html) tutorial.

 In that tutorial, we will see how to use Kotlin/Native code from Objective-C and Swift applications on macOS and iOS.